+Stock repurchase plan

-Stock repurchase plan: We have an open market stock repurchase program (the "Program") under which we may acquire up to \$5.0 million of our outstanding common stock.
-Under the Program, we may, but are not obligated to, repurchase outstanding common stock in the open market from time to time provided that we comply with the prohibitions under our insider trading policies and the requirements of Rule 10b-18 of the Securities Exchange Act of 1934, as amended, including certain price, market value and timing constraints.
+We have an open market stock repurchase program (the "Program") under which we may acquire up to \$5.0 million of our outstanding common stock.
+Under the Program, we may, but are not obligated to, repurchase outstanding common stock in the open market from time to time provided that we comply with the prohibitions under our insider trading policies and the requirements of Rule 10b-18 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), including certain price, market value and timing constraints.
 The timing, manner, price and amount of any share repurchases will be determined by our management, in its discretion, based upon the evaluation of economic and market conditions, stock price, capital availability, applicable legal and regulatory requirements and other corporate considerations.
-Unless extended by our board of directors, we expect that the Program will be in effect until January 22, 2017, or until the approved dollar amount has been used to repurchase shares.
+Unless extended by the board of directors, the Company expected that the Program would have been in effect until January 22, 2017, or until the approved dollar amount has been used to repurchase shares.
+On November 1, 2016, the board of directors extended the Program through December 31, 2017.
 The Program does not require us to repurchase any specific number of shares and the Company cannot assure that any shares will be repurchased under the Program.
 The Program may be suspended, extended, modified or discontinued at any time.
-We did not make any repurchases of common stock during the quarters ended March 31, 2016 or 2015.
+We did not make any repurchases of common stock during the three or nine months ended September 30, 2016 or 2015.